 CHIVERTON CYCLE BRIDGE AND ST AGNES TO TRURO CYCLE HIGHWAY

-Cornwall Council will shortly be submitting a planning application for the section of the St Agnes to Threemilestone route which runs from the village to Chiverton.
+Cornwall Council has now submitted their planning application for the section of the St Agnes to Threemilestone route which runs from the village to Chiverton.
+You can view the application (no. PA20/02222) here.
+The deadline for comments is 17th June.
+Please take this opportunity to view the plans and make comment.
 Subject to obtaining planning consent works are due to start on this section towards the end of November this year and should be complete by July next year.

 The Story of the Campaign